 Looking for a deal?
 Check out my review and then head over to WeeBikeShop to get 10% off and free UPS ground shipping any order over $250, plus get an additional $5 off the Uvex Hero (one of my top-rated helmets), when purchased with a bike.
-For order less than $250, use the coupon code “PhillyBike” for $10 off purchases over $50 (expires 12/4).
+Plus, for orders more than $50, use the coupon code “ToyFair14″, for an additional $10 off (expires 2/28).

 First off, although composite, the frame is highly durable and easily withstood multiple jump sessions from my 5 foot, 10 inch self.

 The composite nature of the FirstBIKE frame allows for several advantages over metal or wood.
 First, it is essentially impermeable to the elements.

 With no paint to chip, metal to rust or wood to warp, the FirstBIKE is truly an all-season bike that will last for generations.
 All-season you ask?
 Yep, there is an optional ski kit available for $45.

 Second, the molded nature of the frame allowed the designers to recess all bolts into the frame itself, thereby eliminating any risk of kids being scratched or injured by exposed bolts.